DigiKlausur/e2x-jupyterhub/kubernetes/nfs-config/README.md

 # Dynamic JupyterHub Configuration

-This directory is mounted to the JupyterHub container and the changes in the config file reflect the singleuser config such as its image and resources.
+the `jupyterhub` directory is mounted to the JupyterHub container and the changes in the config file reflect the singleuser config such as its image and resources.

 `nbgrader` directory contains lists of students registered in teaching and exam Hubs.
 The users in the lists have access the courses they are registered to.